 We strive to be inclusive and courageous, speak out against injustice, and show that God’s love is for all people.

-The Christian heritage is deeply woven into the fabric of Scots, present through our regular chapel services, Religions and Values Education (RAVE) classes, community service activities, and pastoral care.
-Our Christian heritage also guides our values and philosophy, shaping our students to value inclusivity and justice.
+The Christian heritage is deeply woven into the fabric of Scots, present through our routine chapel services, Religions and Values Education (RAVE) classes, community service initiatives, and dedicated pastoral care.
+This heritage serves to guide our values and philosophy, instilling in our students a profound appreciation for inclusivity and justice.

 Uniting Church schools strive to abide by the following characteristics:

 - Actively engaging with First Peoples

 - Enabling faith development and individual well-being within the UCA heritage of worship, witness and service

 - Celebrating the equality and value of all people